andrew/ultimate-awesome/README.md

 - [awesome-servicenow](https://github.com/stevezero/awesome-servicenow) - Curated list of resources for learning, using, and developing on the Now Platform.
 - [awesome-server-vps-hosting-providers](https://github.com/syntaxscribe/awesome-server-vps-hosting-providers) - A curated list of awesome companies that provide servers for hosting applications, websites, and services.
 This includes providers of dedicated bare-metal servers, cloud computing platforms, and virtual private servers (VPS).
 Each entry is selected based on proven reliability, performance, and positive community recommendations 😊😊.
 - [awesome-ML-NLP](https://github.com/team-sakata/awesome-ML-NLP) - A curated list of awesome resources for research about Machine Learning and Natural Language Processing. it includes lot of useful libraries and on-going conferences.
+- [awesome-NetworkScience](https://github.com/team-sakata/awesome-NetworkScience) - A curated list of awesome resources for research about network science. it includes lot of useful libraries and on-going conferences.
 - [awesome-references](https://github.com/Teinnsei/awesome-references) - Some awesome references .
 - [awesome-digital-nomads](https://github.com/the0day/awesome-digital-nomads) - A curated list of awesome resources for Digital Nomads.
 - [awesome-vimrc](https://github.com/thebigcicca/awesome-vimrc) - A curated list of vimrc resources.